fbagirov/genai/genai_rag_citations/README.md

 python rag_pipeline.py --question "What are the main topics?" --k 6 --use_reranker false
 ```

+--k 6 means "retrieve top 6 relevant chunks"

 The reason reranker above is set to false is because the sstem fetches a batch of top-K chunks from the corpus using approximate similarity measures:
  - Dense retrieval (compares embedding vectors on semantic similarity)
  - sparse retrieval (BM25) (counts overlapping words and phrases)
  While these methods are fast, they score chunks independently and don't read the actual text of both question and chunk together.
  Reranking re-reads those top candidates one by one and takes both query and each chunk.
 It then recomputes a deep similarity score by reading them jointly and sorts them again by a better score.

 The reason I set to false by default is because it is computationally expenseive (cross-encodes once per candidate chunk).
 On CPU that can take several seconds per query, on GPU a bit faster, but still has latency.
-You could re-enable to improve accuracy on long documents/your passages are irrelevant, but for demo purposes, speed outweights accuracy or you are running it on CPU.
+You could re-enable (apply cross-encoder) to improve accuracy on long documents/your passages are irrelevant, but for demo purposes, speed outweights accuracy or you are running it on CPU.

 ```bash
 # 7) Evaluate with RAGAS (example dataset under eval/datasets)